rkhatib/topotext/README.md

 Randa El Khatib (project manager), Julia El Zini (developer), David Joseph Wrisley, Mohamad Jaber, and Shady Elbassuoni.

-If you need any further help, please contact us on:

-Randa El Khatib <khatib@uvic.ca>
+If you need any further help or have any questions, please contact Randa El Khatib <khatib@uvic.ca>.